ethereum-optimism/optimism/docs/op-stack/src/docs/understand/explainer.md

 ### Blockchain tech today is insufficient for the decentralized web

 The unfortunate truth is that the blockchain ecosystem has not realized the potential of creating the decentralized web, a re-architected internet where trusted entities are replaced by permissionless protocols.
-This is largely due to the fact that a majority of web applications are unable to be run on-chain due to scalability constraints inherent to the current state of blockchain technology—a problem which has plagued the industry since its inception.
+This is largely due to the fact that a majority of web applications are unable to be run onchain due to scalability constraints inherent to the current state of blockchain technology—a problem which has plagued the industry since its inception.

 In fact, in a display of remarkable foresight, the very first response to the Bitcoin whitepaper was: